-The manuscript map collections of the British Library are among the finest of their kind.
-Most of this material is to be found in the Department of Manuscripts but there are significant exceptions, notably King George III's Topographical and Maritime collections, held by the Map Library, and those in oriental scripts curated by the Asia, Pacific and Africa Collections.
+The manuscript map collections of the British Library are among the finest of their kind, notably King George III's Topographical and Maritime collections.

-These collections run to many hundreds of volumes containing maps, as well as several thousand separate charts, maps and plans.
-They include medieval copies of Roman cartography and range from the tenth century to the twentieth.
-The primary importance of this material is for the study of the development of west European terrestrial cartography up to the mid-seventeenth century (with special reference to Britain).
-The collections are also strong in marine cartography (including portolan charts from the fourteenth century) and large-scale military and civil mapping of the United Kingdom, western and central Europe, the Americas and Australia in the period up to 1860.
-Mapping by nineteenth-century African explorers is also well represented.
+We have many hundreds of volumes of hand-drawn maps, as well as several thousand separate charts, maps and plans.
+They include medieval copies of Roman cartography and range from the 10th to the 20th century.
+The primary importance of this material is for the study of the development of west European terrestrial cartography up to the mid-17th century (with special reference to Britain).
+The collections are also strong in marine cartography (including portolan charts from the 14th century) and large-scale military and civil mapping of the United Kingdom, western and central Europe, the Americas and Australia in the period up to 1860.
+Mapping by 19th-century African explorers is also well represented.

 - M A E Nickson.
 The British Library: guide to the catalogues and indexes of the Department of Manuscripts.
 Third edition revised, with additional bibliographical information, by J Conway.
 British Library, 1998.
 Maps Ref Z.2.(4.)